theochem/horton/doc/user_integration_grids.rst

 points.

 Horton can automatically construct Becke-Lebedev integration grids for a given molecular geometry.
-These are needed for a DFT computation or for an atoms-in-molecules analysis.
+These are needed for a DFT computation (typically for evaluation of the exchange-correlation functional) or for an atoms-in-molecules analysis.
 The default grid is constructed as follows:

 .. code-block:: python